alexmanolov/ligo-gravitational-wave-wrangler/README.md

 ### 3. Place the data file

-Download `LIGO_data.hdf5` from the [GWOSC tutorials](https://www.gw-openscience.org/tutorials/) or use the copy provided during training.
+Download `LIGO_data.hdf5` from the [GWOSC tutorials](https://www.gw-openscience.org/tutorials/) or use the copy provided here in data/.

 Place it in the `data/` folder.